CVPA Undergraduate Academic Advisors

 Students in good standing (GPA at or above 2.0) are eligible to enroll in up to 18 hours of coursework per semester.
 In exceptional circumstances, students may request an overload of the maximum credit hours allowed.
 Credits must be approved by advisor and department before submitting form to the CVPA Academic Affairs Office.

 All undergraduate students who are planning an absence from George Mason must submit a formal request for Leave of Absence through the online portal provided by the Registrar's Office.
-Students do not need to complete the form if they are participating in a university-sponsored study abroad program or have received permission to study elsewhere.
+Students do not need to request a Leave of Absence if they are participating in a university-sponsored study abroad program or have received permission to study elsewhere.
 Find the full university policy on Leave of Absence described under AP 1.8.

-Students who wish to take a course at a different institution must get pre-approval from the CVPA academic dean and the academic dean for the requested course (two signatures).
+Students wishing to take a course at a different institution must get pre-approval from both the CVPA academic dean and the academic dean for the requested course (two signatures).
 There are specific circumstances when this can be approved.

-Students are permitted to take up to a maximum of 9 credit hours elsewhere if they meet the following criteria:
+Students are permitted to take up to a maximum of 9 credit hours elsewhere if they meet the following criteria at a minimum:

 - Fewer than 60 credit hours of transfer coursework,

 - A minimum 2.0 GPA at the time of the request.

 - If a course is offered at Mason Korea or Mason Fairfax, whether online or face-to-face, permission will NOT be granted to take this course elsewhere except in the case of unusual circumstances.
 Students may submit a study elsewhere request to take general elective courses or courses that are not being offered at the campus in which they are studying.

 - Students in their first semester of coursework at Mason are ineligible for Study Elsewhere.